douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * altegi - to exalt
 * alternativo - alternative
 * alterni - to alternate
+* altigi - to heighten
 * altiri - to attract
 * altitudo - altitude
 * altiĝi - to rise
 * altlernejo - higher education institution
 * aludi - to allude
+* aludo - hint
 * alveni - to arrive
 * alveno - arrival
 * alvoki - to call; to summon, to appeal